jason-neal/eniric/README.md

     Radial velocity information content of M dwarf spectra in the near-infrared, Astronomy and Astrophysics, 586, A101

-It has a number of effecincy problems which need to be improved upon before the new analysis is performed.
+It has a number of effecincy problems which have been preformed.

 1) Use numpy mapping slicing instead of comprehension lists.  (~>250 times faster)
 2) Use joblib to parallelize the convolutions.
+(Embarisingly parrallel)

 ## Runtime results:
 Comparing the same calculation perfromed between the old and new code after a series of changes.
-On laptop after replacing the comprehension lists:
+Replacing the comprehension lists with numpy arrays and masking was the major factor:

     new convolution = 27 seconds
     old convolution = 1hr 22 minutes